Skip to main navigation

 If you are given medicine to numb your throat and nose, you may feel as if your tongue and throat are swollen.
 You may find it hard to swallow.

-Harmful bacteria or fungi are present.
-The most common harmful bacteria in a sputum culture are those that can cause bronchitis , pneumonia , or tuberculosis .
+Harmful bacteria or fungi are found.
+The most common harmful bacteria in a sputum culture are those that can cause bronchitis, pneumonia, or tuberculosis.
 If harmful bacteria or fungi grow, the culture is positive.

 If test results point to an infection, sensitivity testing may be done.
 This testing helps to find the best antibiotic to kill the bacteria or fungus.